t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method add a new item with the given parameters.
+this METHOD add a new item with the given PARAMETERS.

 ### updateItem